Cavendish experiment with fast radio bursts on cosmological scales: Abstract

 \section{Abstract}

-A key measure of gravity is the relation between the Weyl potential $\Psi+\Phi$ and the matter overdensity $\delta_m$, capsulized as an effective gravitational constant $G_{\rm light}$ for light motion.
-Its value, together with the possible spatial and temporal variation, is essential in probing physics beyond Einstein gravity.
-However, the lack of an unbiased proxy of $\delta_m$ prohibits direct measurement of $G_{\rm light}$.
-We point out that the equivalence principle ensures the dispersion measure (DM) of localized fast radio bursts (FRBs) as a good proxy of $\delta_m$.
-We further propose a FRB-based method $F_G$ to directly measure $G_{\rm light}$, combining galaxy-DM of localized FRBs and galaxy-weak lensing cross-correlations.
-The measurement, with a conservative cut $k\leq 0.1h$/Mpc, can achieve a precision of $\lesssim 10\% \sqrt{10^5/N_{\rm FRB}}$ over 10 equal-width redshift bins at $z\lesssim 1$.
-The major systematic error, arising from the clustering bias of electrons traced by the FRB DM, is subdominant ($\sim 5\%$).
-It can be further mitigated to the $\lesssim 1\%$ level, based on the gastrophysics-agnostic behavior that the bias of total baryonic matter (ionized diffuse gas, stars, neutral hydrogen, etc) approaches unity at sufficiently large scales.
-Therefore, FRBs shed light on gravitational physics across spatial and temporal scales spanning over 20 orders of magnitude.
+A key measure of gravity is the relation between the Weyl potential $\Psi+\Phi$ and the matter overdensity $\delta_m$, encapsulated as an effective gravitational constant $G_{\rm light}$ for light motion.
+Its value, along with possible spatial and temporal variations, is essential for probing physics beyond Einstein gravity.
+However, the absence of an unbiased proxy for $\delta_m$ prevents the direct measurement of $G_{\rm light}$.
+In this work, we show that within a theoretical framework respecting the weak equivalence principle, the dispersion measure (DM) of localized fast radio bursts (FRBs) serve as a good proxy for $\delta_m$.
+We further propose an FRB-based estimator $F_G$ to directly measure $G_{\rm light}$, combining galaxy-DM of localized FRBs and galaxy-weak lensing cross-correlations.
+With a conservative cut $k\leq 0.1\, h/{\rm Mpc}$, the measurement can achieve a precision of $\lesssim 10\% \sqrt{10^5/N_{\rm FRB}}$ over 10 equal-width redshift bins at $z\lesssim 1$.
+The major systematic error, arising from the clustering bias of electrons traced by the FRB DM, remains subdominant at the $5\%$ level.
+It can be further mitigated to the $\lesssim 1\%$ level, based on the gastrophysics-agnostic behavior that the clustering bias of total baryons (ionized diffuse gas, stars, neutral hydrogen, etc) approaches unity at sufficiently large scales.
+Therefore, FRBs shed light on gravitational physics across spatial and temporal scales spanning 20 orders of magnitude.